dbindel/siagla/README.md

 dates, but after a few minutes I just moved on.
 This could be improved.

+The script `meeting.sh` in the root directory automatically creates a new meeting record with the appropriate format.

 The conference page has tabs that display summaries of all conferences and more complete information for a subset of conferences (upcoming conferences, SIAM LA meetings, summer schools).
 There is currently no